yshghid/yshghid.github.io/content/docs/bioinformatics/paper/dmrcate-paper.md

 ---
 author: "kinda"
 date: 2024-07-28
-title: "[DMR/논문] DMRcate: de novo identification of differentially methylated regions"
+title: "De novo identification of differentially methylated regions in the human genome"
-categories: ["Bioinformatics", "DMR"]
+categories: ["논문"]
 tags: ["2024"]
 ---

-# [DMR/논문] De novo identification of differentially methylated regions in the human genome
+# De novo identification of differentially methylated regions in the human genome

 ## Abstract